Learn Portuguese in Rio – Some Info and Addresses

 There are many of these around.
 The education in these vary a lot in standard, some new schools are a lot more updated with new methods of learning and can offer perhaps a more pleasant and fun environment.
 These days I meet a lot of people that have good learning experiences, so shop around and find the school that offers the best method for you.

 There are a few language schools to study Portuguese in Rio de Janeiro, Brazil.
 I visited a few schools before picking my school.
-But the most recommended school in Rio de Janeiro Caminhos Language Centre really stood out.
+But the most recommended school in Rio de Janeiro is Caminhos Language Centre.

-The school is really welcoming and felt like a big family which really helped me to make my landing in Rio de Janeiro.
+The school is really welcoming and feels like a big family which really helps you to land in Rio de Janeiro.
 Caminhos is the largest Portuguese School in Brazil.
 The school has excellent and fun teachers.
-You will learn how to communicate in Brazilian Portuguese in an effective, dynamic and fun way.
-You can choose between intensive Portuguese group courses and private lessons.
-Caminhos also have Celpe-Bras preparation course and Bildungsurlaub recognition.
-Caminhos offers free and fun after-class activities everyday for you to socialise and practise your Portuguese.
-Activities include beach volleyball, samba lessons, city tours, support class, caipirinha party and much more.
-Caminhos can help you with Homestay in Rio de Janeiro and documents for your Brazilian student visa.
-And part of the school’s profit goes to Mais Caminhos, an on-site social project that offers educational and cultural activities for underprivileged children and teenagers from the nearby favelas.
-The school has great reviews and is the number 1 school on TripAdvisor.
+You will learn how to communicate in Brazilian Portuguese in an effective, dynamic, and fun way.
+The school has great reviews and is the number 1 Portuguese school on TripAdvisor.

 An alternative is the PUC University (Pontifícia Universidade do Rio de Janeiro).
-This course is way more expensive and is more for people who look for grammer courses.
+This course is more expensive and focuses more on grammar courses.
 They offer courses on 5 levels and you will have access to loads of students.
-Sometimes they do intensive 6 week courses but in general they run over 4 months.
-All the info about this you can get by clicking PUC-Rio.
+Sometimes they do intensive 6-week courses but in general, they run over 4 months.

-In many hostels you have offers like: “Learn Portuguese with a Carioca”.
-You will basically do the same thing as above but there is a big difference: it will be you (maybe with someone else) alone with the teacher.
-You may meet in a restaurant, have a cup of coffee and speak Portuguese.
+In many hostels, you have offers like: “Learn Portuguese with a Carioca”.
+You will basically do the same thing as above but there is a big difference: it will be you (maybe with someone else) along with the teacher.
+You may meet in a restaurant, have a cup of coffee, and speak Portuguese.
 Most likely you will receive homework that you are expected to do until the next encounter.
-This method is much more liberal and you can decide yourself what you want to focus on.
+This method is much more liberal and you can decide for yourself what you want to focus on.

 Do It Yourself

-Get a text book, a practice book and a dictionary.
+Get a textbook, a practice book, and a dictionary.
 Follow the chapters.
-As a complement you can buy a book in Portuguese in which you read and translate a chapter each day or week.
+As a complement, you can buy a book in Portuguese in which you read and translate a chapter each day or week.
 If you combine this with discipline and a willingness to talk with Brazilians (avoid speaking English even though every Brazilian wants to practice with you!) you should pick things up quite fast.
-This is the way I learned, I preferred this method since I dont like sit-down lessons of any kind.